shoebabirader/Strumind-v2.0/docs/STRUCMIND_PROJECT_COMPLETE_FINAL_SUMMARY.md

 - Commitment to quality and completeness
 - Professional documentation practices

-**The StrucMind platform is now ready to revolutionize structural analysis with modern, web-based technology.**
+**The StruMind platform is now ready to revolutionize structural analysis with modern, web-based technology.**

 ---